-The Pals serve a number of functions:

-- a) they prevent the massive soil erosion that floods otherwise cause, making the plains as bare and rocky as the surrounding hills; - b) by reducing the velocity and force of rainwater run-off, they greatly reduce the pressure that the floods would place on the dams constructed downstream; - c) they make the flood waters spread over a larger area than was previously the case; and - d) each pal forms a mini-tank of shallow depth; water stays for 50-60 days during which over 60% percolates to the shallow aquifer while the rest evaporates.
-The last two ensure large-scale recharge of groundwater-bearing strata and facilitate well irrigation.
+The Pals serve a number of functions: [a] they prevent the massive soil erosion that floods otherwise cause, making the plains as bare and rocky as the surrounding hills; [b] by reducing the velocity and force of rain water run-off, they greatly reduce the pressure that the floods would place on the dams constructed down stream; [c] they make the flood waters spread over a large area than happened earlier; and [d] each pal forms a mini-tank of shallow depth; water stays for 50-60 days during which over 60% percolates to the shallow aquifer while the rest gets evaporated.
+The last two ensure large-scale recharge of groundwater bearing strata and facilitate well irrigation.

-PRADAN has been able to build on a modest scale without losing out on quality.
+PRADAN has been able to build modest scale without losing on quality.
 Tarun Bharat Sangh (TBS), operating in the same district, has used a different approach to community participation in local water management.
-In its Johad building programme, TBS has achieved what most NGOs want but fail to - scale.
-They work in roughly 550 villages spread over 5 subdivisions of Alwar district.
-In comparison, its efforts at developing community organizations have been less intense and comprehensive.
-The water harvesting work of TBS covers approximately 6500 km2 area; and therefore its impact is visible to outsiders as well as to people living in these villages.
-It has been working with a variety of water harvesting structures including bund (bunds), johads (small ponds or reservoirs), medbundi (farm bunds), etc. However, the centrepiece of their work has been the johad.
-They have built around 2,000 of these already.
-They began slowly at a rate of 20/year but have gathered momentum and since the mid-1990s, have done around 350-400 every year.
+In its Johad building programme, TBS has achieved what most NGOs want but fail to--scale.
+They work in roughly 550 villages spread over 5 sub-divisions of Alwar district.
+In comparison, its effort in developing community organizations has been less intense and comprehensive.
+The water harvesting work of TBS covers approximately 6500 square kilometres area; and therefore, its impact is visible to outsiders as well as to people living in these villages.
+It has been working with a variety of water harvesting structures including bund (bunds), johads (small ponds or reservoirs), medbundi (farm bunds) etc. However, the centrepiece of their work has been the johad.
+They have built around 2000 of these already.
+They began slowly at a rate of 20/year but have gathered momentum and since mid-1990's, have done around 350-400 every year.

 A Johad basically is no different from the Pals that PRADAN works with.
-Its purpose is to check rainwater in gullies and riverbeds, impound the water so checked for 50-60 days while the land in the submergence area 'drinks water, quenches its thirst and fills up its stomach like camels do' (as the local farmers would say).
-Spill-ways called uparahs are provided to allow excess water to overflow.
+Its purpose is to check rainwater in gullies and riverbeds, impound the water so checked for 50-60 days while the land in the submergence area 'drinks water, quenches its thirst and fills up its stomach as camels do' (as the local farmers would say).
+Spill-ways called uparahs are provided to allow excess water to over-flow.
 After the water dries up, crops are grown in the 'peta' lands; and wells get recharged so that additional irrigation becomes possible.
 Pals are designed similarly.
 However, Johads are invariably designed as semi-circular structures; whereas Pals are normally straight bunds.
 Essentially, there is no difference.
-Both are low-cost, but priceless devices for capturing, storing and optimally using limited rainfall in an undulating topography.
+Both are low-cost but priceless devices for capturing, storing and optimally using limited rainfall in an undulating topography.